chromecide/Flux-Node/lib/mixins/README.md

 A Blank template to create mixins from

+### Arduino Firmata

+Adds the ability to communicate with and recieve events from a Firmata enabled Arduino

 ### Child Nodes

 Adds capability of creating child nodes that can communicate as part of the Event Network